sashabelan/lanyon/_posts/2016-9-22-Another-test.md

     #testing

-This is a demo of all styled elements in Jekyll Now.
+This is a demo of all styled elements in Jekyll Now.<!--more-->

 [View the markdown used to create this post](https://raw.githubusercontent.com/barryclark/www.jekyllnow.com/gh-pages/_posts/2014-6-19-Markdown-Style-Guide.md).